-Tightening a Loose Seat
+How to Tighten a Loose Toilet Seat

+Note: If the toilet seat bolts break or refuse to tighten, you can purchase replacement bolts at a hardware or home improvement store.
 Bolts that are frozen may have to be cut off with a hacksaw blade.
 Use only the blade (not the hacksaw), because it is very thin and it will fit under the head of the bolt; it can usually cut the bolt without scraping the porcelain on the bowl.

-Toilet Seat Tightening Kit
+How to Use a Toilet Seat Tightening Kit

 Also available at home improvement centers and online retailers are several versions of a toilet seat tightening kit.
 The kits include rubbers washers that fit under the bolts to remove extra space that causes the seat to wiggle.
 A small specialty wrench that will fit most mounting nuts is also included.

 - Remove the nuts from the mounting bolts and slip the rubber washers onto the bolts from underneath the toilet bowl.
 Loosely thread the nuts back onto the bolts.